VienDinhCom/practice-makes-perfect/database-orm-prisma/README.md

 ### `docker compose up`

-First, copy the sample.env file to .env, and then run docker compose to set up the PostgreSQL database for this project.
+First, copy the `sample.env` file to `.env`, and then run docker compose to set up the PostgreSQL database for this project.

 ### `volta setup`